rafaqz/DimensionalData.jl/README.md

 ### Structure

-Both AxisArrays and NamedDims use concrete types for dispatch on arrays, and for dimension type in AxisArrays.
-This makes them harder to extend.
-In contrast its easy to inherit from AbstractDimensionalArray or just implement `dims` and `rebuild` and add a `dims` field to a type.
+Both AxisArrays and NamedDims use concrete types for dispatch on arrays, and for dimension type `Axis` in AxisArrays.
+This makes them hard to extend.
+In contrast it's easy to inherit from `AbstractDimensionalArray`, or to implement `dims` and `rebuild` methods.
+Further, dims, selectors and array types in DimensionalData.jl are all extensible.
+Recursive primitive methods allow inserting methods for extra types. `@generated` is only used to match and permute arbitrary tuples of types, and contain no type-specific details.
+The `@generated` functions in AxisArrays internalise axis/index conversion behaviour preventing extension in external packages and scripts.

 ### Syntax

-AxisArrays is verbose: `a[Axis{:y}(1)]` vs `a[Y(1)]` used here.
-NamedDims has nice syntax, but the dimensions are no longer types.
-Again this makes it harder to extend the package, and makes performance depend on the dark art of constant propagation, instead of relatively simple `@generated` functions and recursion that predictably compiles away.
+AxisArrays.jl is verbose: `a[Axis{:y}(1)]` vs `a[Y(1)]` used here.
+NamedDims.jl
+has concise syntax, but the dimensions are no longer types.

 ## Data types and the interface

-DimensionalData.jl provides the `DimenstionalArray` type.
-But its real focus is to be easily used with existing types.
+DimensionalData.jl provides the concrete `DimenstionalArray` type.
+But it's real focus is to be easily used with existing types.

 Some of the functionality in DimensionalData.jl will work without inheriting